AlexBestoso/cryptologists_toolkit/README.md

 Version 2

 This update made the tool nicer to look at.
-There may stil be bugs that are unaccounted for, feel free to point them out if you find them.
+There may still be bugs that are unaccounted for, feel free to point them out if you find them.

-The next update after this will include the vigener cipher and letter frequency analysis.
+The next update after this will include the vigenère cipher and letter frequency analysis.

 The goal of the project is to document all of the broken ciphers.

-I don't recommend using these tools for your own cryptanalysis endevours as there already exist professional tools.
+I don't recommend using these tools for your own cryptanalysis endeavours as there already exist professional tools.

 Change List:
 	-Added header